The state of grandmothered and grandfathered plans

 - States and health carriers decide whether you can keep a grandmothered plan.

-- An extension allowed grandmothered plans in some states to renew as late as Oct.
-1, 2018.
+- Latest extension allows grandmothered plans in some states to remain in force in 2021, if states and insurers allow it.

 - Grandmothered plans must comply with more ACA regulations than grandfathered plans.

 - Thirty-one states still allow renewals of grandmothered plans.

 - Four states would allow renewals but no longer have any grandmothered plans in the individual market.

 - Fifteen states are not allowing renewals of grandmothered plans.